⭐ Start off 2025 with a powerful boost to your portfolio: January’s freshest AI-picked stocksUnlock stocks

 © Reuters.
 Palm trees sway by heavy winds and rain caused by Tropical Storm Helene, in Cancun, Mexico September 25, 2024.
 REUTERS/Paola Chiomante

-More than 40 million people in Florida, Georgia and Alabama were under hurricane and tropical storm warnings, the National Weather Service said on Wednesday.
+More than 40 million people in Florida, Georgia and Alabama were under hurricane and tropical storm warnings, the hurricane center said.

-Numerous evacuations are being ordered along Florida's Gulf coast, including Sarasota and Charlotte counties, and dozens of counties have announced school closures, including Hillsborough and Pinellas counties.
+Numerous evacuations were ordered along Florida's Gulf Coast, including Sarasota and Charlotte counties, and dozens of counties have announced school closures, including Hillsborough and Pinellas counties.

 With weather reports playing on her television in the background, Melissa Wolcott-Martino, a retired magazine editor in St. Petersburg, was busy packing on Wednesday before evacuating her one-story coastal home and heading for higher ground.

-"We had Idalia last year," the 81-year-old told Reuters by telephone.
+"We had Idalia last year," the 81-year-old said in a telephone interview.
 "We just finished the renovations, last touches today, and now we're packing up for a new storm.
 This is not so great."

 Pinellas County officials ordered evacuations of long-term healthcare facilities, including nursing homes, assisted living centers and hospitals near the coast.
 The county sits on a peninsula surrounded by Tampa Bay and the Gulf of Mexico.

-"Now, you still have time to prepare, review your hurricane plan, and make sure that you are executing your hurricane preparedness plan," Gov. Ron DeSantis said in a Tuesday press briefing.
+"Now, you still have time to prepare, review your hurricane plan, and make sure that you are executing your hurricane preparedness plan," Governor Ron DeSantis said in a Tuesday press briefing.

-The storm was expected to produce a dangerous 15-foot (4.6 m) storm surge in some areas.
-It was also expected to dump up to 15 inches (38.1 cm) of rain in some isolated spots in the region, causing considerable flash and urban flooding, the National Hurricane Center said.
+Helene was expected to dump up to 15 inches (38.1 cm) of rain in some isolated spots after making landfall in Florida, causing considerable flash and urban flooding, the hurricane center said.

 © Reuters.
 Palm trees sway as a tree was toppled by heavy winds and rain caused by Tropical Storm Helene in Cancun, Mexico, September 25, 2024.
 REUTERS/Paola Chiomante